Lwitchy/LunarCore-BrawlStars/README.md

 # LunarCore-BrawlStars

-After I saw Tail's nodebrawl-core <a href="url">github.com/tailsjs/nodebrawl-core</a> server started think myself. what If I do similiar Packet Management in Python too? and yea it's here Let me explain
+After I saw Tail's <a href="https://github.com/tailsjs/nodebrawl-core">nodebrawl-core</a> server started think myself. what If I do similiar Packet Management in Python too? and yea it's here Let me explain

 It's works like this